The FTSE 100 Index Explained in Detail

 Choosing the Components of the FTSE 100

-It is imperative that the constituent members of the FTSE 100 index reflect the top one hundred companies that are listed on the London Stock Exchange and therefore, changes to the list are made quarterly.
-However, if a takeover or merger has taken place between these quarterly meetings that would affect the companies on the FTSE 100, the index is changed in accordance.
+It is imperative that the constituent members of the FTSE 100 index reflect the top 100 companies listed on the London Stock Exchange, and therefore changes to the list are made quarterly.
+However, if a takeover or merger has taken place between these quarterly meetings that would affect the companies on the FTSE 100, the index is changed accordingly.
 There is a straightforward process for reviewing the FTSE 100, with all of the companies that are listed on the London Stock Exchange and which are eligible for any of the FTSE UK indices being ranked by order of market capitalisation or size.
-This is calculated by multiplying the number of shares issued by a company with its current share price.
-A committee comprising independent experts in the markets has meetings four times a year, in March, June, September and December, to consider which of the companies should be added, removed or kept on the FTSE 100 index.
-For example, if a company is listed on the FTSE 250 and subsequently moves up to take a place within the top 90 companies, it is permitted to enter the FTSE 100, and conversely, if a company on the FTSE 100 drops below the 111th position it then falls into the FTSE 250 and is removed from the FTSE 100 listing.
-A banding system is in place which ensures that every review does not see too many changes as the index must be kept relatively stable so that investors do not regularly have to make expensive and excessive changes to their investment portfolios.
-Sometimes, there are no changes made to the index at a review meeting, however on some occasions, such as during the dot com bubble, volatile market activity meant that may companies entered and left the index at each meeting of the committee.
+This is calculated by multiplying the number of shares issued by a company by its current share price.
+A committee comprising independent experts in the markets holds meetings four times a year, in March, June, September and December, to consider which of the companies should be added, removed or kept on the FTSE 100 index.
+For example, if a company is listed on the FTSE 250 and subsequently moves up to take a place within the top 90 companies, it is permitted to enter the FTSE 100; and conversely, if a company on the FTSE 100 drops below the 111th position, it then falls into the FTSE 250 and is removed from the FTSE 100 listing.
+A banding system is in place to ensure that each review does not see too many changes, as the index must be kept relatively stable so that investors do not regularly have to make expensive and excessive changes to their investment portfolios.
+Sometimes, there are no changes made to the index at a review meeting; however, on some occasions, such as during the dot com bubble, volatile market activity meant that many companies entered and left the index at each meeting of the committee.